Normalized Direction-preserving Adam: Normalized Direction-preserving Adam

 \subsection{Preserving Gradient Directions}

 Assuming the stationarity of a hidden unit's input distribution, the SGD update (possibly with momentum) of the input weight vector is a linear combination of historical gradients, and thus can only lie in the span of the input vectors.
-As a result, the input weight vector itself will eventually converge to the same subspace.
+Consequently, the input weight vector itself will eventually converge to the same subspace.

-On the contrary, the Adam algorithm adapts the global learning rate to each scalar parameter independently, such that the gradient of each parameter is normalized by a running average of its magnitudes, which changes the direction of the gradient.
+In contrast, the Adam algorithm adapts the global learning rate to each scalar parameter independently, such that the gradient of each parameter is normalized by a running average of its magnitudes, which changes the direction of the gradient.
 To preserve the direction of the gradient w.r.t. each input weight vector, we generalize the learning rate adaptation scheme from scalars to vectors.

 Let $g_{t}\left(w_{i}\right)$, $m_{t}\left(w_{i}\right)$, $v_{t}\left(w_{i}\right)$ be the counterparts of $g_{t}$, $m_{t}$, $v_{t}$ for vector $w_{i}$.
 Since Eq.~\eqref{eq:1st_moment} is a linear combination of historical gradients, it can be extended to vectors without any change; or equivalently, we can rewrite it for each vector as